 I front-load two Backdoor Roth IRAs early in January.
 I max out my 457(b) in two pay periods.
 I once maxed out my 401(k) after an inquiry with Human Resources, only to find out that it wasn’t a good idea.
 More on that below.

-Presenting, The Top 5 Benefits of Front-Loading Your Investments
+Top 5 Benefits of Front-Loading Your Investments

 1. You’ll Most Likely Come Out Ahead